 For many that experience sciatica, exercise can be the last thing on their mind.
 Exercising when you are experiencing pain or discomfort can be off putting, but exercise is very beneficial for those with sciatica.
 Exercise helps with flexibility and nerve pain and also releases endorphins in the body (the body’s natural painkillers).
 Swimming can be a great way to allow you to stay mobile and active when you are experiencing pain due to the weightlessness experienced when exercising in water.
 This also means that your joints, muscles and nerves will be under less pressure but still able to strengthen.

 If you decide to use swimming to alleviate pain from sciatica, it’s a good idea to avoid anything too vigorous.
 This means opting for sidestrokes over more advanced techniques such as butterfly.
-If you are experiencing severe back pain, you should also avoid swimming strokes that are known to put a strain on the back, such as the overhead crawl or breaststroke.
-However, some individuals may find these strokes beneficial for building strength in the back, so it’s advisable to discuss your options with your GP before deciding on what is best for you.
+If you are experiencing severe back pain, you should also avoid swimming strokes that are known to put a strain on the lower back, such as the breaststroke or the overhead crawl.
+However, some individuals may find these strokes beneficial for building strength in the back and your swimming competence and technique may also be a factor.
+It’s advisable to discuss your options with your GP before deciding on what is best for you and then with a little experimentation the best option will become clear.